easyCZ/memcached-vs-redis/dissertation/5_memcached.md

 Memcached has grown to be a very popular general purpose cache in the industry.
 Currently, Facebook is considered to have the largest deployment of memcached in production [4] while there are many other companies utilizing large deployments of memcached as building blocks of their infrastructure, these include Twitter[5], Amazon [6] and many others.

+In the simplest memcached deployment, an instance of memcached can be run alongside another application, for example a web server.
+In such a setup, no network communication is required and the web server can talk to memcached over a local unix socket.
+This configuration has disadvantages, for example, horizontally scaling the web server would require another instance of the cache to be deployed as well potentially leading decreased cache hit rate.

+More complicated deployments generally utilize a memcached instance running on a seperate host with all instances of, for example, web servers communicating with a single memcached host.
+The advantage of such a setup is decreased coupling and increased potential for scalability by adding more instances of both web server and memcached.

 ## Design decisions
 From the early development stages, memcached has been designed in a client-server architecture.
 Therefore, a memcached applications receives a command based on its API, executes the command and returns a reply to the client.
 Memcached is deliberetly designed as a standalone application rather than being integrated into a particular system/framework in order to be able to act as a general purpose cache and allow decoupling of responsibilities in an system architecture.

+Memcached implements its distributed protocol through consistent hashing on the client side.
+Therefore, keeping logic on the server side minimal and allowing the clients to figure out which instance to talk to.
+In order to further improve horizontal scaling properties of memcached, solutions such as Twemproxy [7] exist to support scalability of an individual shard of a distributed memcached deployment.

 ## Configuration options